pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/usb/ns-usb-_usbd_endpoint_offload_information.md

 ### -field UsbDeviceAddress

-The address of the USB device.
+The USB address of the device.

 ### -field SlotId

-The identifier for the slot in which the device is inserted.
+The slot ID of the device.

 ### -field MultiTT

-Indicates if the device supports multiple Transaction Translators.
+Indicates if the device is connected to a hub with transaction translators.

 ### -field LSOrFSDeviceConnectedToTTHub

-Indicates if a low-speed or full-speed device is connected to a hub with a Transaction Translator.
+Indicates if the device is a low-speed or full-speed device connected to a hub with transaction translators.

 ### -field Reserved0